 For example, many online courses require resources, whether that be electrical equipment such as cameras for a photography lesson or craft supplies for an art tutorial.
 Tailoring your E-learning courses to include your products is a good way to raise awareness of them.

-Offering exclusive discounts on these items can form sales from new consumers and create brand loyalty should they feel they have been given the value of money they so often crave.
+Offering exclusive discounts on these items can form sales from new consumers and create brand loyalty should they feel they have been given the value for money they so often crave.

-In doing so, this can often lead to a greater number in sales and reach a larger target audience.
+In doing so, this can often lead to a greater number of sales and reach a larger target audience.

 5. Offer User Support